- 1/2 cup + 2 tablespoons lukewarm coconut milk or unflavored soy, almond, etc.

 - Place a piece of parchment paper onto a baking sheet, set aside.
 Place another sheet of parchment paper on the countertop, you’ll use that for the dough.
 Place a third sheet by the stove (not too close) with a slotted spoon, you’ll place your bites there to drain after they boil.

-- In a large bowl, whisk together the almond flour, tapioca starch, guar gum, baking powder, baking soda and salt until very evenly combined.
+- In a large bowl, whisk together the almond flour, tapioca starch, guar gum, baking powder + baking soda until very evenly combined.

-- Add the egg, activated yeast/milk mixture, olive oil and apple cider vinegar.
+- Add the activated yeast/”milk” mixture, olive oil and apple cider vinegar.
 Use your hand to bring the wet ingredients into the dry–a very sticky dough will start to form as you mix, it will be a bit loose at this point.
-Scrape the dough from your hands, then take a moment to wash your hands of any excess and let the dough stand for 5 minutes, it will thicken a bit.
+Scrape the dough from your hands, then take a moment to wash your hands of any excess.
+Let the dough stand for 5 minutes, it will thicken a bit.

 - After you’ve washed and dried your hands, return to your dough and shape it into a disc.
 Set the disc of dough into the middle of the parchment lined baking sheet.

 - Use the photos in the post above as a guide.
 With a large knife, slice the dough into four sections.

 - Take a moment to put a pot of water on to boil.
 Fill the pot a little over half way to 2/3 full.
 When it nearly comes to a boil, you’re going to add 1/4 cup of baking soda to the water–this is what will help give the pretzel bites a darker color when they’re baked.
 Make sure to add the baking soda a bit at a time because it makes the water bubble up, you don’t want it to overflow onto your range.
 You’ll want the baking soda water to come to a medium boil.